Some girls can't wait for them to come and look forward to their arrival as they would their birthday, first kiss, or a soccer championship.

 A first bra used to be called a "training bra" — it was for girls who didn't yet fit into the cups of standard-size bras, but needed basic support and comfort.

 Other bras may have more structured cups and some come with padding inside.
 Minimizer bras are also available for girls who want their breasts to appear smaller.
-These bras are usually made of relatively thick fabric and often have substantial backs and straps.
+These bras are usually made of thicker fabric with bigger backs and straps.

 A Girl's Changing Shape